La Trobe University (ABN 64 804 735 113) (La Trobe) is conducting a Challenge called the 2021-22 Technology Infusion Grand Challenge (Challenge).

 Participants continuing in the Challenge will enter the 2nd Semester Challenge: Final Working Prototype Phase.
 Teams must continue to work on a final working prototype of their concept and design following completion of the 1st Semester Challenge: Concept and Design Phase.

 Final working prototypes must be submitted to La Trobe by October 2022.
 La Trobe will review all final submissions and determine in its discretion which of the submissions will progress to a final show case event to be held in November 2022 (Showcase Event).
-La Trobe will notify successful participants within approximately two weeks of receipt of all final submissions.
+La Trobe will notify successful participants within approximately three weeks of receipt of all final submissions.

 The Showcase Event will be held before an international jury in a location and on a date to be notified by La Trobe.
 La Trobe may determine that the Showcase Event be held in person or remotely in accordance with any travel restrictions or local regulations in force or any health or safety considerations at the time of the event and will provide reasonable notice to the teams of the relevant details of the event.